eouthwaite/roxy-deploy-ontology/README.md

 # Deploying ontologies using Roxy

+On production systems, Ontologies and taxonomies should probably be loaded using MLCP - either from within the Roxy framework, or via separate scripts.

+In pre-production, any pre-existing triples will be left in place, which leads to problems if ontologies are being swapped in or out.

-Ontologies and taxonomies sit in an awkward space within the Roxy framework - this inflated gist is my work-around for loading triple-based reference data.
+This inflated gist is my work-around for loading triple-based reference data that is subject to change.

 There are 4 parts to an ontology or taxonomy deployment using Roxy